scala/scala-lang/what-is-scala.md

 utilization of multiple cores, and distributed processing in the cloud.

-It's functional nature makes it easier to write safe and performant multi-threaded code.
+Its functional nature makes it easier to write safe and performant multi-threaded code.
 There's typically less reliance on mutable state and Scala's futures and actors provide powerful tools for organizing concurrent system at a high-level of abstraction.